Overview

 As you review Table 1, consider the following reflective questions and suggested actions:

-2. After reviewing the change ideas, which elements are contributing to inappropriate blood transfusions in your practice?
+2. Which factors mentioned in Table 1 contribute to inappropriate blood transfusions in your practice?

-3. Do you have a plan to review your practice report data, conduct audits, and engage in other self-reflection activities to identify/verify/correct underlying reasons for inappropriate blood transfusion?
+3. Do you have a plan to review your practice report data, conduct audits, and engage in other self-reflection activities to identify, verify, and correct underlying reasons for inappropriate blood transfusions?

 4. When conducting a root cause analysis, ask yourself the following questions:

 a.
-What is causing variation in my practice?
+What is causing variation in blood transfusions in my practice?

 b.
-What practices or processes (or lack thereof) are encouraging or enabling unnecessary blood transfusions?
+Which practices or processes (or lack thereof) are contributing to unnecessary blood transfusions?

 c.
-What is working well and how can I do this more often?
+What is working well to reduce unnecessary blood transfusions in my practice, and how can I do this more often?

-5. Which colleagues in other teams or divisions can I collaborate with (e.g., laboratory medicine, hematology)?
+5. Which colleagues in other teams or divisions (e.g., laboratory medicine, hematology) can I collaborate with to reduce unnecessary blood transfusions?

 2 Society for the Advancement of Blood Management, Inc. Transfusion overuse: exposing an international problem and patient safety issue [Internet].
-New Jersey: The Society.
+Mount Royal (NJ): The Society.
 2018 Aug [cited 2021 Nov].
-Available from: https://www.sabm.org/wp-content/uploads/2018/08/Transfusion-Overuse.pdf
+Available from: https://www.sabm.org/assets/pdfs/SABM-Transfusion-Overuse-2019.pdf

 3 Mehta N, Murphy MF, Kaplan L, Levinson W. Reducing unnecessary red blood cell transfusion in hospitalized patients.
 BMJ.
 2021;373:n830.